-Liberals propose overhaul of Divorce Act, intending to put children 1st | CBC News
+Liberals' proposed overhaul of Divorce Act aimed at putting interests of children first | CBC News

 Changes include new terminology and strengthened parental relocation guidelines

-The Liberal government is overhauling Canada's federal divorce laws to ensure the best interests of the children are the top priority in all decisions.
+The Liberal government is overhauling Canada's federal divorce laws to direct the justice system to put the best interests of children at the centre of decision-making.

-Bill C-78, which was tabled Tuesday in the House of Commons, also takes steps to address family violence and child poverty in the first major revamp in more than 20 years.
+Bill C-78, which was tabled Tuesday in the House of Commons, also takes steps to address family violence and child poverty.
+It's the first major revamp of divorce law in more than 20 years.

-There are also changes to adopt more neutral terminology, dropping current terms like "custody" and "access" in favour of "parenting orders" and "parenting time."
-The changes aim to end an adversarial "winner" and a "loser" approach to decisions about parenting arrangements, according to background material from the Justice Department.
+The bill adopts neutral terminology, dropping terms like "custody" and "access" in favour of "parenting orders" and "parenting time."
+The changes aim to put an end to the adversarial win-or-lose approach to legal decisions on parenting arrangements, according to background material from the Department of Justice.

-Under the proposed changes, a court must consider a specific set of factors when making decisions to ensure they are made in the best interests of the child's physical, emotional and psychological safety and wellbeing.
+Under the proposed changes, a court would have to consider a specific set of factors to ensure its decisions are made in the interest of serving the child's physical, emotional and psychological safety and wellbeing.

-Other factors include the nature and strength of the child's relationship to parents, grandparents and other important people in their life, the child's linguistic, cultural and spiritual heritage, including Indigenous heritage, as well as the child's own views and preferences.
+Other factors the courts have to consider under the bill include the nature and strength of a child's relationship with parents, grandparents and other important people in their life, the child's linguistic, cultural and spiritual heritage (including Indigenous heritage), and the child's own views and preferences.

+Justice Minister Jody Wilson-Raybould called the bill's introduction a "historical occasion" for family law in Canada and said the changes will make the system less adversarial and more efficient.

+"Separation and divorce are stressful enough without considering financial burdens and the emotional pain that can result, especially for children," she said during a news conference on Parliament Hill.
+"That is why so much of what we are proposing today is promoting the best interests of the child by reducing conflict, addressing family violence and ensuring family support obligations are met."

 Other proposed amendments include:

-- A new requirement for a parent to provide proper notification of relocation, and new guidelines to help courts decide if it is in the child's best interests and should be allowed.
-The new framework will provide additional clarification for parents, lawyers and courts to limit litigation.
+- A new requirement for a parent to provide proper notification of relocation, and new guidelines to help courts decide if it's in the child's best interests and should be allowed.
+The new framework would provide additional clarification for parents, lawyers and courts to limit litigation.

-- Courts would have to take family violence into account in decisions, assessing the severity and impact of the violence and how it could affect future parenting arrangements.
+- A requirement that courts take family violence into account in their decisions — that they assess the severity and impact of the violence and how it could affect future parenting arrangements.

 - More tools to establish and enforce child support.
 The government would, in certain cases, be able to release tax information to help ensure a child support amount is accurate.
-Only certain people like a judge or enforcement program would be allowed access in order to protect privacy rights.
+Only certain people and agencies, like a judge or enforcement program, would be allowed access in order to protect privacy rights.

 - Making the family justice system more accessible and efficient by reducing the need for families to go to court, avoiding the need for expensive court costs.